 He turns, groups of women bunch together nodding, peering over their shoulders towards the riverbank, stretching on their toes, arching their necks for a better view.

 ‘Get that bloody crowd back.
 I don’t want them traipsing on the ground, messing up my crime scene.’
 He turns with his men, a sea of blue, arms outstretched they push the small groups back by the sheer force of their presence.
-They stand on the newly claimed ground, focusing on a spot just beyond the crowd, an impenetrable gaze he has practiced in his bathroom mirror many times.
+They stand on the newly claimed ground, focusing on a spot just beyond the crowd, an impenetrable gaze he has practised in his bathroom mirror many times.
 Shoulder to shoulder they stare above the heads of family and neighbours.
 It is still hot, he can feel a prickly sweat inch along his forehead, his head itches.
 A steady stream of sweat slips down his spine and under his belt.
 He wants to take his jacket and hat off.

 The crowd is dispersing, a small group stand further back, a young girl hugs her mother’s leg with both arms, trying to hide in her skirts.He turns back to the car.
 The detectives are bent down over the body talking with the police doctor.
 A tyre iron dangles from the back of the skull, rattling as they turn the remains over.
 The tip must be wedged inside the skull.